cncf/cluster/.github/ISSUE_TEMPLATE.md

-If you are interested in filing a request for access to the CNCF CIL, please fill out the details below.

-If you are just filing an issue, ignore/delete those fields and file your issue.

-### First Name
+Please fill out the details below to file a request for access to the CNCF Community Infrastructure Lab.
+Please note that access is targeted to people working on specific open source projects; this is not designed just to get your feet wet.
+The most important answer is the URL of the project you'll be working with.
+If you're looking to learn Kubernetes and related technologies, please try out [Katacoda](https://www.katacoda.com/courses/kubernetes/playground).

-### Last Name
+### First and Last Name

 ### Email